Probing primordial non-Gaussianity with the power spectrum and bispectrum of future 21cm intensity maps: Introduction

 {Inflation is the umbrella term for a family of theories describing how quantum fluctuations in the primordial Universe evolved to a macroscopic level, thus becoming the seeds of cosmic structures.
 One of the most common predictions of inflation---the so-called `smoking guns'---is the presence of a certain (tiny) amount of non-Gaussianity in the distribution of primordial density perturbations.
 It is useful to parametrise such a primordial non-Gaussianity (PNG) in terms of $\fnl$, namely the amplitude of the first term in a Taylor expansion around Gaussianity.
 Measurements of, or bounds on, this parameter have the potential to rule out entire classes of inflationary models, thus strengthening our understanding of the early phases of the Universe's evolution.}

-{Currently, the tightest constraints on $\fnl$ come from bounds on the amplitude of the bispectrum of CMB anisotropies \citep{1905.05697}, which for instance constrain so-called local-type PNG to be $\fnll=-0.9\pm5.1$ at $68\%$ CL\ (more details on different types of PNG are given in the next section).
-However, most of the information on PNG has already been extracted from the CMB, and the next frontier is surveys of the LSS, which provide two complementary probes: the bispectrum (e.g. \citep{Sefusatti:2007ih}) and the scale-dependent power spectrum of biased tracers (e.g. \citep{2008ApJ...684L...1C}).
-The latter has already been investigated with catalogues from state-of-the-art galaxy surveys, and has provided complementary constraints on $\fnl$ (e.g. \citep{Giannantonio:2013uqa,Karagiannis:2013xea,Castorina:2019wmr}).
-In this paper, we focus instead on the former approach, with a new angle offered by forthcoming cosmological experiments at radio frequencies.}
+{Currently, the tightest constraints on $\fnl$ come from bounds on the amplitude of the bispectrum of CMB anisotropies \cite{1905.05697}, which for instance constrain so-called local-type PNG to be $\fnll=-0.9\pm5.1$ at $68\%$ CL\ (more details on different types of PNG are given in the next section).
+However, most of the information on PNG has already been extracted from the CMB, and the next frontier is surveys of the LSS, which provide two complementary probes: the bispectrum (e.g. \cite{Sefusatti:2007ih}) and the scale-dependent power spectrum of biased tracers (e.g. \cite{2008ApJ...684L...1C}).
+The latter has already been investigated with catalogues from state-of-the-art galaxy surveys, and has provided complementary constraints on $\fnl$ (e.g. \cite{Giannantonio:2013uqa,Karagiannis:2013xea,Castorina:2019wmr}).
+In this paper, we focus instead on the combined power spectrum and bispectrum signal, with a new angle offered by forthcoming cosmological experiments at radio frequencies.}